baaron4/GW2-Elite-Insights-Parser/README.md

 ### Events
 <img src="./docs/Images/inspectorEvents.png" width="60%">

-Contains every event that occured during the encounter, can be filtered by a specific `Skill ID`, `Skill Name`, `GUID`, `Agent` and you can select which event types you would like to include/exclude from the table with the event tree.
+Contains every event that occured during the encounter, can be filtered by a specific Skill, content GUID or Agent and you can select which event types you would like to include/exclude from the table with the event tree.
+You can click an event in the list to inspect its content.

 ### Agents data